- What does a delay effect do in music and what are the major methods of creating delay?

 There’s no single tape delay sound – every unit is different.
 But if it had to be generalized, think warm and lo-fi with feedback trails that get progressively more distorted.
 Tape delay machines are not known for being “precise”.
-You can expect to encounter pitch wobble, noise, and other analog idiosyncracies.
+You can expect pitch wobble, noise, and other analog idiosyncracies.

 Other famous tape delay units include the Roland RE-201 Space Echo, and the Binson Echorec, Tape Echo is commonly associated with guitar effects, but can also be used on any source that you want to have a sort of “vintage” grittiness to its delay sound.

 Tape delay is also heavily featured in dub and reggae music.
 These genres simply would not exist without delay – you would not have the characteristic “warm” dub sound without tape delay specifically.

 These days however, you can find plenty of analog modeling VST effects that emulate classic tape delay units very well.
 Arturia just came out with Delay TAPE-201 – an excellent Space Echo type delay plugin with many extra features not found on the original unit.

 Simple to use, fun to tweak, and with the most authentic tape delay emulation ever found in a software effect, Delay TAPE-201 will give you that spacious, reverberating delay you crave.